Adrian Borland: Mid-1990s

-The following year, 1995, was to be an important year for Borland; not only was the album Cinematic written and released, but his work with Carlo van Putten, Claudia Uman, Florian Brattman and David Maria Gramse in The White Rose Transmission came to fruition, with the side-project's self-titled debut appearing that year.
+The following year, 1995, was to be an important year for Borland; not only was the album Cinematic written and released, but his work with Carlo van Putten, Claudia Uman, Florian Bratmann and David Maria Gramse in The White Rose Transmission came to fruition, with the side-project's self-titled debut appearing that year.
 They would continue to perform intermittently throughout the 1990s, Borland being a major contributor.Cinematic was a stablemate of Beautiful Ammunition in that it was also created in the Survival Studios and under the Resolve label, yet demonstrated a further evolution in Borland's musical career.
 Despite being in a similar situation as regards funding, Cinematic benefited from much better, integrated production as well as punchy tracks such as "Bright White Light".
 With the psychological opener "Dreamfuel" a dream-like atmosphere pervaded the album, establishing itself in indolent, moody tracks like "Cinematic" and "When Can I Be Me?".
 It was, overall, a more coherent attempt than its predecessor, but – predictably – did not win over the public.
 Critical reception, however, was even more welcoming.
 With an AllMusic.com ranking of 4 stars the album was lauded:

 Simon Heavisides stated: 'Isn't it great when your old favourites don't let you down?...[it] leaves you with the feeling at the end that you want to hear the whole damn thing over again."
 Mitch Myers wrote in 1997: 'Everybody is a star, but Borland's cinematic life is well worth watching.'
 Glenn McDonald, however, offered up a less enthusiastic summation: 'The music had an impressive sweep to it, but the production seemed to me to emphasise the mechanical repetitiveness of the arrangements'.
 The album also lent its name to Cinematic Overview the following year, a compilation album of Borland's work stretching all the way back to the mid seventies.